 Certain former members of the Plan were entitled to a defined benefit pension.
 Former members who were employed by the University and who had attained age 45 on July 1, 1970 received, on retirement, the greater of the pension provided on a defined contribution basis and the pension payable under the defined benefit provisions that were in effect before the Plan design changed to defined contribution.
-All members who were entitled to a defined benefit pension have now retired and a paid up group annuity contract underwrites the monthly payments.
+All members who were entitled to a defined benefit pension have now retired and a paid up group annuity contract underwrites the monthly payments for all but three such members, and accordingly a defined benefit obligation still exists.

-PENSION PLAN FOR MEMBERS OF THE ACADEMIC STAFF

-Notes to Financial Statements (continued)
+PENSION PLAN FOR MEMBERS OF THE ADMINISTRATIVE STAFF Notes to Fund Financial Statements (continued)